Strict liability (criminal): Canada

-Since 1978, Canadian criminal law has recognized a distinction between offenses of "strict" and "absolute" liability.
+Since 1978, Canadian law has recognized a distinction between offenses of "strict" and "absolute" liability.
 In R. v.
 City of Sault Ste-Marie the Supreme Court of Canada created a two-tiered system of liability for regulatory offenses.
 Under this system, the Crown would continue to be relieved from proving the mens rea of the offense.
 However, offenses of strict liability would grant the accused a defense of due diligence—which would continue to be denied in cases of absolute liability.
 Further, in the absence of a clear legislative intent to the contrary, the Court held that all regulatory offenses would be presumed to bear strict liability.
+These are distinguished from *criminal* offences, for which proof of *mens rea* of criminal negligence, recklessness, knowledge, or intention is required.

 Following the enactment of the Canadian Charter of Rights and Freedoms in 1982, this distinction was upheld in Re B.C.
 Motor Vehicle Act.
 The Supreme Court further held that the inclusion of the possibility of imprisonment—no matter how remote—in an offense of absolute liability violated the accused's Section 7 right to liberty.
+As with all provincial statutes, offences under the MVA are not criminal offences.